cgroza/GraffiTE/README.md

 ```
 will run on SLURM.

-## Changing the number of CPUs and memory required by each step
+## Specifying memory and CPU allocation at each step
 You may alter the following parameters on the command line or in your own `nextflow` configuration file to change how many CPUs and how much memory will be required by each step.

 - Step 1, polymorphisms discovery.
 The memory requirement depends on the genome size of the species.
 More cores is faster.